carlzoo/carlzoo.github.io/_posts/2023-06-30-unusual-datatype.md

 image:
   path: /assets/game-lines.png
   lqip: data:image/webp;base64,UklGRpoAAABXRUJQVlA4WAoAAAAQAAAADwAABwAAQUxQSDIAAAARL0AmbZurmr57yyIiqE8oiG0bejIYEQTgqiDA9vqnsUSI6H+oAERp2HZ65qP/VIAWAFZQOCBCAAAA8AEAnQEqEAAIAAVAfCWkAALp8sF8rgRgAP7o9FDvMCkMde9PK7euH5M1m6VWoDXf2FkP3BqV0ZYbO6NA/VFIAAAA
-  alt: Site with betting odds - Florida Panthers vs Vegas Golden Knights
+  alt: Site with betting odds
 ---

 I analyzed the API response of a website.
 For legal reasons, I will not disclose the name of the website or the API URLs.
 It is a well-known website in the online gambling space.